... or keep scrolling to find out everything you need

 Speaking less technically for a moment, anyone can take an intensive driving course regardless of how much driving experience he or she has.

-Intensive driving courses are specifically designed for beginners and will take someone with zero knowledge to pass standard quickly, so don’t worry if you’ve not driven before.
+Most intensive driving courses are designed to take someone with zero knowledge to pass their test quickly, so don’t worry if you’ve not driven before.

 Intensive driving course prices vary depending on how long your course is.